It All Started Here

 I’m Elson G. Smith III — hence the name EGS3 Sound Works — and I’ll be your tour guide today.

-Before we go any further, I want to thank my sweet wife for putting up with me for more than 34 years.
+Before we go any further, I want to thank my sweet wife for putting up with me for more than 36 years.
 That kind of loyalty ought to come with a trophy and a comfortable chair.
-This website is not just a legacy piece.
-It is my music through the years — a personal scrapbook of scars, stories, hard miles, second chances, and songs that refused to stay quiet.

 Elson Smith JR